Sirens (Gorgon City album)

 Sirens is the debut studio album by English electronic music production duo Gorgon City.
 It was released on 6 October 2014.
 The album features vocals from Katy B and Jennifer Hudson among others, and writing credits from Kiesza and Emeli Sandé among others.
 The album debuted at number 10 on the UK Albums Chart.

+Gorgon City released released Sirens (Remixes) featuring remixes from their debut album on 7 April 2015 in the UK.
+It also includes two Gorgon City remixed singles: "Hideaway" by Kiesza and "Say You Love Me" by Jessie Ware.